- How do you relieve breast engorgement or clogged ducts?

 - Establish a steady breastfeeding schedule and keep at it: do not breastfeed more or less than usual

-- Drink a specialized herbal tea designed to unblock your breasts like our very own Unblock Nursing Tea.
+- Drink a specialized herbal tea designed to unblock your breasts like Unblock Nursing Tea.

 - Consider getting breast massages from a lactation massage therapist or a Gua-Sha massage therapist